sfsu-joseo/CSC645/README.md

 | EC1                      | not done yet  |
 | EC2                      | not done yet  |

+## Please read carefully all the projects, labs, and extracredit assignments guidelines described in this README file.
+Failure to follow them, may affect negatively your grade.

 # General Labs Guidelines:

 • Read carefully both README files related to labs, and documentation inside .py files.